 Maccabi Canada takes athletes who are Jewish to Israel, gives them an Israel Experience of a lifetime and brings back Jewish athletes.

 The more competitive and successful Jewish athletes become, the more immersed they become in the secular world of sports, often distancing themselves from their Jewish roots.
 As the only national Jewish sports organization in Canada, Maccabi Canada is able to connect with Jews who are interested in sports, but often are not engaged in Jewish activities.
 The Maccabiah Games provide elite Jewish athletes with the framework to meet and compete against other Jewish athletes, and connect to the Land of Israel – often for the first me, nourishing a Jewish spirit that in many cases has been suppressed in the secular environment of leagues and competitive systems.

 To some, this will be a stage in a long, successful athletic career.
 To others, this will be the highlight of their athletic journey.
 To all, this will be a life-changing point in their personal Jewish journeys, a journey to reinforcing their Jewish pride, to cultivating support for Israel and to becoming our future leaders.

-Past Maccabiah athletes include Fred Oberlander, international wrestling champion and founder of Maccabi Canada, and Olympic champions; Mark Spitz, Kerri Strug, Lenny Krayzelburg, Mitch Gaylord and Jason Lezak, Josh Binstock and paralympians, Joel Dembe.
+Past Maccabiah athletes include Fred Oberlander, international wrestling champion and founder of Maccabi Canada, and Olympic champions; Mark Spitz, Kerri Strug, Lenny Krayzelburg, Mitch Gaylord, Jason Lezak, Ally Riesman, Josh Binstock and paralympian, Joel Dembe.